MicrosoftDocs/biztalk-docs/biztalk/core/prerequisite-skills-and-knowledge5.md

 -   Internet Information Services (IIS) if exposing orchestration as Web or WCF services.

 ## Prerequisites for Business Analysts
- Business Analysts responsible for encoding business rulesor monitoring business activity must be at least moderately experienced with the use of
+ Business Analysts responsible for encoding business rulesor monitoring business activity must be at least moderately experienced with the use of:

 -   Microsoft Excel

--   Microsoft Access
+-   Power BI

 -   OLAP tools/programs for running reports